top of page

 3

-Whisk the Eggs In a separate medium bowl, whisk together the whole eggs, egg yolks, powdered sugar, and salt until the mixture is pale and slightly thickened (about 1 minute).
+In a separate medium bowl, whisk together the whole eggs, egg yolks, powdered sugar, vanilla extract, and salt until the mixture is pale and slightly thickened, about 1 minute).

 4